commercialhaskell/stackage/CURATORS.md

 ### Upgrading GHC version
-The Dockerfile contains information on which GHC versions should be used.
-You can modify it and push it to Github to trigger a build.
+(~~The Dockerfile contains information on which GHC versions should be used.~~ You can modify it and push it to Github to trigger a build.
 The nightly branch is used for nightlies.
-For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts3 for lts-3.\*).
+For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts20 for lts-20.\*).)

 Update the `Win32` version in `build-constraints.yaml` under "GHC upper bounds".